teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 * **Worker saturation:** When `ai.worker.activeThreads` equals `ai.worker.configuredSize` and `ai.worker.queuedTasks` keeps climbing, consider scaling the node pool or lowering `maxParallelChunks`.
 - Every throttled review now records a `limiterSnapshot` (consumed tokens, limit, ETA until reset) inside PR progress/history metrics so you can see exactly why Guardrails blocked the run and whether tokens are about to refill.
 - The History admin screen now surfaces a “Guardrails Telemetry” card per run, showing the captured rate-limiter snapshots plus the breaker state transitions so operators can audit when a repo was throttled or when the circuit tripped without digging through raw JSON.
+- Proactive model probes run every minute and will mark the primary model `degraded` after repeated failures.
+When this happens, Guardrails automatically skips straight to the fallback model so production reviews keep flowing and you can investigate the vendor outage with the health telemetry panel.
+- Guardrails telemetry now exposes `modelStats.entries`—aggregated latency/failure metrics per `endpoint+model` derived from recent chunk invocations.
+Use this to compare success rates and P95 latency between vendors before flipping the primary model.
 - Retry knobs now distinguish overview vs chunk AI calls: overview defaults to 2 attempts with a 1500 ms backoff (to protect expensive prompts), while chunk processing keeps the original 3 attempts/1000 ms cadence.
 Use the admin UI’s Retry Configuration section to tune them independently.

 ### Limiter snapshot, overrides, and incidents